 I remember making cookies with my mom as a kid.
-It was like magic how butter, sugar, and flour came together to make cookie dough.
-If that isn’t magical enough, she always put a nice dose of vanilla extract into the dough.
+It was like magic how butter, sugar, and flour came together to make the cookie dough.
+If that isn't magical enough, she always put a nice dose of vanilla extract into the dough.

 Vanilla extract smelled so amazing.
 But I always wondered why she didn’t taste it.
 So, curiosity got the better of me one day in my childhood.
 And I poured myself a little tablespoon.
 What a surprise as to how terrible it tasted!

 Despite the overwhelming smell of deliciousness of vanilla extract, the taste never measured up to the flavor.
-I had never encountered something where the disconnect between the aroma and actual concentrated flavor was so pronounced.
+I had never encountered something where the disconnect between the aroma and concentrated flavor was so pronounced.

 Much later in life, I was introduced to vanilla bean paste.
 It was a new item to most of us in the class.
 They also encouraged us to taste it.